 I’m not expert in the kitchen …. if anything far from it (although I like to think I’ve mastered the crock pot, my husband would say otherwise).
+I don’t know about you, but my mornings are crazy, no matter how organized I TRY to make them.
 But I do love a quick, easy and time saving way to have a hot breakfast in the morning…. especially if I can make in large batches ahead of time.
 This recipe checks all those boxes!

 I’ve been making these freezer breakfast sandwiches for years.
 If you look in my freezer, you’ll always find a couple of these tucked away in random spots.
 These are easy to pop in the microwave before work and take with on the way.
 And actually, I’ve been known to eat these for dinner from time to time too.

 This recipe makes 10, but that’s only because the English muffins come in a pack of 10.

 - 5 slices of bacon (regular or turkey bacon) … you can substitute other types of meat if you like (sausage, ham, etc.)

 - One pack of sliced cheese (any flavor you like, typically comes in packs of 8 slices)